Centennial Parklands: Moore Park

-It is important to note that different areas of what is now Centennial Parklands came under different administrations.
+Different areas of what is now Centennial Parklands came under different administrations.
 These differences have contributed to the individuality of the different areas within Centennial Parklands today.

 More developments began to be built in Moore Park.
 The Sydney Zoological Gardens were opened in 1879, on what is now the site of Sydney Boy's and Girl's High Schools.
 These were Sydney's second zoo, after one from the early 1860s in the Botanic Gardens (1862).
 The Zoo ceased to exist on the Moore Park site in 1916 and the animals were transferred by ferry to the newly constructed zoo site at Taronga Park (Sydney's third zoo).

 The establishment of the Sydney Cricket Ground, the new Royal Agricultural Society Showground and the laying out of the first course of the Australian Golf Club all took place in 1882.
-The Royal Agricultural Society created the Sydney Showground, home of the Royal Easter Show from 1882–1997, when it moved to Olympic Park at Homebush Bay.
+The adjacent Sydney Sports Ground opened in 1903 and is now the site of the Sydney Football Stadium.
+This stadium precinct has hosted cricket (since the 1860s) and football (all codes) since the early 1880s.
+Prior to this period first grade rugby union and Australian rules games were played in Moore Park on the adjacent open fields to the west.
+The Royal Agricultural Society created the Sydney Showground, home of the Royal Easter Show from 1882 to 1997, when it moved to Olympic Park at Homebush Bay.

-The population boom during the second half of the 19th Century, as well as the extension of leisure time for workers, meant public participation in the park increased.
+The population boom during the second half of the 19th century, as well as the extension of leisure time for workers, meant public participation in the park increased.
 This public interest in the park led to the dedication of the Sydney Sports Ground in 1899, and the E. S. Marks Athletics Field in 1906.
 These developments in addition to the allotments of land sold during the 1860s have contributed to reducing the size of Moore Park from its original 378 acre to 296 acre today.

 In 1886, 65% of Sydney's population lived within an 5 mi radius of the Lachlan Swamps, and this site was chosen as the location for a grand vision of public recreation.
 This vision was to provide a suburban drive and landscaped park for the people of Sydney.
 In 1914 was the first delivery of airmail in Australia.
 From July 16–18 French airman, Maurice Guillaux flew from the Melbourne Showground to Moore Park, Sydney Showground.
 A re-enactment flight was scheduled for July 2014.
 In 2016 Moore Park celebrated 150 years since its creation, when Sydney City Council set aside part of the Lachlan Swamps area for a public park, and named Moore Park in 1867 after the then Mayor.